spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 take quite a while to print all of it.

 We'll combine this data with restaurant reviews from *Yelp* to see if we can find any indicators that a restaurant has serious health code violations.
-The question we'll try and answer with this combined data is:
+The research question we'll try and answer with this combined data is:

-* Are there any words whose presents in a *Yelp* review might indicate there is a serious health code violation present at the restaurant?
+* Are there any words whose presence in a *Yelp* review might indicate that there is a serious health code violation present at a restaurant?

 Given such a list of words, we could then automatically select certain restaurants for inspection, which could help the *Washington State Department